BestTimesToVisit.com Logo

 culture

-Luxembourgish is the official language, but most people also speak French and German, and English is widely understood, especially in tourist areas.
-Don't be afraid to try a few Luxembourgish phrases like 'Moien' (hello) or 'Merci' (thank you) – it's always appreciated!
+Luxembourgish is the national language, but French and German are also official languages, and English is widely spoken, especially in business and tourist areas.
+Don't be afraid to try a few basic Luxembourgish phrases like 'Moien' (hello) and 'Merci' (thank you) – locals appreciate the effort!
+It shows you're engaging with their unique culture.

 food